fmaussion/fmaussion.github.io/posts/iceland_trek/03_day.md

     source of water creates beautiful oases.</figcaption>
 </figure>

-In any case, we trust our GPS track (and some footsteps here and there), which suggests that this river can be crossed further upstream.
+In any case, we trust our GPS track (and some more footprints here and there), which suggests that this river can be crossed further upstream.
 So we head several kilometres further upstream - but of course the river doesn’t become any friendlier.
-When we arrive at the point of river crossing according to our map and GPS, we’re standing in an area where the river is deeply carved into a small valley with mostly steep slopes and only very few points that would allow a crossing at all (if you planned to actually be able to get out of the river on the other side).
+When we arrive at the point of the river crossing according to our map and GPS, we’re standing in an area where the river is deeply carved into a small valley with mostly steep slopes and only very few points that would allow a traverse at all (if you planned to actually be able to get out of the river on the other side).
 Ugh, how we missed that sick feeling in our stomach.
 We walk up and down our new grey-murky gurgling obstacle, not able to enjoy the tumbling masses of water in the rapids, let alone the cascade right behind the would-be crossing point.
 The sound of a river usually tells you what to expect when trying to cross it and the sound of this glacier river pretty clearly stated “stay away”.

 We instantly decide to camp on the river bank.
 At least there would be less water in the morning and we absolutely don’t feel like dealing with a problem of that margin the same day we survived the Black Forest.
 It’s pretty clear to us by now that this tour would be a continuous problem solving.
 The uneasy feeling of not knowing what kind of crazy challenge comes next would be our constant companion.
 Of course, the fact that we have no cell phone reception out here and couldn’t call for help if anything happened doesn’t ease the tension.